babulcseian/babulcseian.github.io/PhD Dataset/readme.md

 - **Denmark** <br>
 - **Australia**<br>

+## 📣 Our Contribution
+-We have built a data-driven deep-learning model to control the HVAC in Smart Buildings and Environments.
+Along with this, our proposed model verified the various datasets from the literature.

 ## 📚 **Research Work Updates and Publication**
 - [02/09/2024] 🥂 **DT4TP has been accepted by PICOM 2024!
 See you in PICOM!**